-Service Area FY15 FY16 FY17 FY18 FY19
+Service Area FY17 FY18 FY19 FY20 FY21

-Protective Services 39% 45% 44% 47% 48%
+Protective Services 44% 47% 48% 47% 47%

-Family Preservation 17% 11% 12% 11% 11%
+Family Preservation 12% 11% 11% 11% 11%

-Preventive/Family Support 8% 10% 8% 9% 8%
+Preventive/Family Support 8% 9% 8% 8% 8%

-Family Reunification Services 10% 11% 10% 10% 10%
+Family Reunification Services 10% 10% 10% 11% 11%

-Foster Care Maintenance 10% 10% 10% 8% 7%
+Foster Care Maintenance 10% 8% 7% 7% 8%

-Total of Top Five Expenditure Areas: 84% 87% 87% 85% 84%
+Total of Top Five Expenditure Areas: 84% 85% 84% 84% 85%

-Title IV-B, Subpart 2 - Promoting Safe and Stable Families
+Title IV-B, Subpart 2 - MaryLee Allen Promoting Safe and Stable Families

-The purpose of the Title IV-B, Subpart 2, Promoting Safe and Stable Families (PSSF) grant program is to enable states to develop and operate coordinated programs of community-based family support services, family preservation services, family reunification services1, and adoption promotion and support services (Section 430 of the Act).
+The purpose of the title IV-B, subpart 2, PSSF grant program is to enable states to develop and operate coordinated programs of community-based family support services, family preservation services, family reunification services, and adoption promotion and support services (section 430 of the Act).

 The law requires states to spend a "significant portion" of PSSF funds on each of the four categories of services.
 Therefore, HHS instructs states that spending in each of the four categories of services must approximate 20 percent, unless the state provides a rationale for spending less than this proportion.
-No more than 10 percent of federal funds can be used for administrative costs (Section 432(a)(4) of the Act).
+No more than 10 percent of federal funds can be used for administrative costs (section 432(a)(4) of the Act).

-FY 2019 Planned Use
+FY 2021 Planned Use

-Each year, states are required to provide estimated annual expenditures for each PSSF program category on the CFS-101 Part I. Attachment D of this report provides the compiled summary information of each state's planned expenditure of FY 2019 PSSF grant funds by category.
+Each year, states are required to provide estimated annual expenditures for each PSSF program category on the CFS-101 Part I. Attachment D of this report provides the compiled summary information of each state's planned expenditure of FY 2021 PSSF grant funds by category.

-Figure 2 breaks out the percent of funds that states planned to spend by program category.
-The largest categories of planned expenditures were crisis intervention (family preservation) and prevention and support services (family support) with states planning to spend approximately 24 and 25 percent of funds on each category respectively.
-States planned to spend approximately 21 percent of their funding on family reunification services and 22 percent on adoption promotion and support services.
-Around six percent was planned to be spent on administrative costs, and about another two percent was categorized as other service-related activities.
-Planned expenditure patterns for FY 2019 show little variance compared to states' planned expenditures for FY 2018.
+Figure 2 shows the percentage of funds that states planned to spend by program category.
+The largest category of planned expenditures was prevention and support services (family support) with states planning to spend approximately 25 percent of funding in this category.
+States planned to spend approximately 23 percent of their funding on both crisis intervention (family preservation) and family reunification services.
+About 21 percent of funding was expected to be used for adoption promotion and support services.
+Around 6 percent was planned to be spent on administrative costs, and finally, 2 percent was categorized as other service-related activities.
+Planned expenditure patterns for FY 2021 show little variance compared to states' planned expenditures for FY 2020, however, there was an increase of 2 percent for family reunification services.

-1 The Family First Prevention Services Act, enacted on February 9, 2018 as part of Public Law 115-123, renamed this service category "family reunification services" and amended the definition by removing the time limit for providing reunification services to the family of a child in foster care and allowing reunification services to be provided for a period of up to 15 months once the child is returned home.
+&lt;sup>1 The Family First Prevention Services Act, enacted on February 9, 2018, as part of Public Law 115-123, renamed this service category "family reunification services" and amended the definition by removing the time limit for providing reunification services to the family of a child in foster care and allowing reunification services to be provided for a period of up to 15 months once the child is returned home.
 The change in definition became effective on October 1, 2018.

-FY 2016 Actual Expenditures
+FY 2018 Actual Expenditures

 States use the CFS-101 Part III to report their actual expenditures for PSSF for the most recently closed grant award.
-The funds for this program may be spent over a two-year period ending on September 30 of the fiscal year following the year in which they were awarded.
-Therefore, the most recent submittal of actual expenditures for PSSF is for the FY 2016 grant award year.
-Attachment E provides the compiled summary information of each state's actual use of the FY 2016 PSSF grant by expenditure category.
+The funds for this program may be spent over a 2-year period ending on September 30 of the fiscal year following the year in which they were awarded.
+Therefore, the most recent submittal of actual expenditures for PSSF is for the FY 2018 grant award year.
+Attachment E provides the compiled summary information of each state's actual use of the FY 2018 PSSF grant by expenditure category.